 What do burglars steal?

-This may seem obvious, but ideal items for a burglar to steal are worth a lot of money and easy to put in a pocket.
-Burglars prefer to steal cash over any other item in the home because currency notes are extremely light, nearly impossible to trace and can be used immediately for goods and services.
-In 2017 alone, the FBI estimates burglars stole cash in excess of $1.36 billion.
+This may seem obvious, but ideal items for a burglar to steal are those that are worth a lot of money and easy to put in a pocket.
+Burglars prefer to cash over any other item in the home because currency notes are extremely light, nearly impossible to trace and can be used immediately for goods and services.
+In 2017 (the most recent year complete data is available), the FBI estimates burglars stole over $1.36 billion in cash.

-Two other lightweight and valuable items, jewelry and firearms, are also commonly stolen items.
+Jewelry and firearms — two other lightweight and valuable items — are also commonly stolen items.
 Like cash, jewelry is small and highly valuable, making it an easy target.
-However, unlike cash, making a profit from jewelry theft requires criminals to go through the extra steps of finding a pawn shop or locating a fence (a.k.a. a middleman) to move the merchandise.
+However, unlike cash, making a profit from jewelry theft requires criminals to go through the extra steps of finding a pawn shop or locating a fence (aka middleman) to move the merchandise.

 TVs, tablets, computers, stereos and other electronics

 While not as easy to pocket as a pair of diamond earrings or a wad of cash, electronics are highly sought after by thieves.
 It’s easy for burglars to find tablets, game consoles, stereos and big screens in the home – consumers typically show off their best electronics in the living room and kitchen.

 With more people working from home and a greater number of financial transactions being performed online, clever burglars know that the information inside laptops and computers is often more valuable than the hardware itself.
 If homeowners suffer a robbery that includes their personal computer, then they might suffer additional damages caused by identity theft down the road.

 Tips for concealing TVs, tablets, computers and other tech:

 - Hide small electronics inside pots and pans